Recruiters may face several challenges when asking Node JS coding questions to evaluate a candidate's skills. These include:

 In addition, asking these questions can help recruiters identify areas where the candidate may require additional training or support.
 By hiring the right candidate, recruiters can help ensure that their organization's Node.js applications are developed and maintained to a high standard, which can help improve the overall performance and reliability of their systems.

-Advanced Node JS Coding Questions for Senior Candidates
+Advanced Node JS Coding Questions for Experienced Candidates

-Here are some tips on how to formulate Advanced Node.js coding questions for senior candidates:
+Here are some tips on how to formulate Advanced Node.js coding questions for experienced candidates:

 - Focus on the candidate's experience: